Healthcare Access for LGBTQ+ Individuals With HIV

-Traditionally, LGBTQ individuals have faced challenges obtaining insurance and have encountered discrimination in hospitals, clinics, and other healthcare settings.
+Traditionally, LGBTQ+ individuals have faced challenges obtaining insurance and have encountered discrimination in hospitals, clinics, and other healthcare settings.
 They may also face poor outcomes, particularly in emergency contexts, due to health care providers that refuse to provide the appropriate care due to religious or other personal beliefs.
-For example, one HIV-positive LGBTQ individual was scheduled to have spinal fusion surgery, but upon learning that the patient was HIV positive, the surgeon canceled the surgery and refused to perform it.
-One study determined that 1 out of 3 LGBTQ individuals with incomes below 400% of the federal poverty line were found to be uninsured.

 The ACA gives greater healthcare access to transgender individuals because it prohibits insurance companies from denying coverage to those with “pre-existing conditions.”
 Historically, many insurers have considered transgender identity a “pre-existing condition,” and refused to insure transgender individuals.

 In some states, the ACA also expanded Medicaid and created federally subsidized health insurance marketplaces.
-However, certain states have chosen not to expand.
-The ACA also faces an unclear future following recent political developments, although it remains valid at the time of this writing.
+However, certain states have chosen not to expand Medicaid.

 The Obergefell v.
-Hodges ruling that legalized same sex marriage and the ACA may reduce the rate of uninsured individuals in the LGBTQ community, and could also have a positive outcome on HIV positive LGBTQ patients.
+Hodges ruling that legalized same sex marriage and the ACA may reduce the rate of uninsured individuals in the LGBTQ+ community, and could also have a positive outcome on HIV positive LGBTQ+ patients.
 However, certain issues remain.
 One of the major issues is that state policies vary widely, especially with regard to Medicaid expansion.
-In states that have chosen not to expand Medicaid, many LGBTQ individuals are caught in a gap where they are not eligible for Medicaid, but are also too poor to qualify for subsidized coverage.
-Moreover, in many states employers can fire an employee for being LGBTQ, thereby ending the employee’s access to health coverage.
+In states that have chosen not to expand Medicaid, many LGBTQ+ individuals are caught in a gap where they are not eligible for Medicaid, but are also too poor to qualify for subsidized coverage.